 - Identifying potential health and safety hazards in the workplace;

-- raise awareness of health and safety issues in the workplace;
+- raising awareness of health and safety issues in the workplace;

-- and working with the employer to mitigate risks associated with hazards.
+- and providing recommendations to the employer to mitigate risks associated with identified hazards.

 For more information on the JHSC’s role in a healthy and safe workplace, consult the committee’s Terms of Reference.